DominicH247/bagoo/README.md

 ```sh
 bag copy
 ```
-You will then be prompted
+You will then be prompted.
 ```
 Enter the path to where you want to export your bag to:
 ```
 Enter the path of where you want to copy the bag to. i.e `/home/documents`

-You will then be notfied
+You will then be notfied.
 ```
 Copying your bag to /home/documents
 ```